biopython/biopython.github.io/wiki/User_EricTalevich.md

 layout: wiki
 ---

-I've been using Biopython in my [lab](http://esbg.bmb.uga.edu/) at the University of Georgia since January 2009.
-I take an interest in the evolution and structure of regulatory proteins, mainly.
+I've been using Biopython since January 2009, starting in grad school at my [lab](http://esbg.bmb.uga.edu/) at the University of Georgia.
+I take an interest in the genetics, evolution and mechanisms of regulatory proteins, mainly.

 For Google Summer of Code 2009, I wrote the [Phylo](Phylo "wikilink") module to initially support the [PhyloXML](PhyloXML "wikilink") format,